mehmetcc/oms-implementation/README.md

-# oms-implementation
+# biweekly coding challenge: an order management system

-To be honest, I've written similar systems such as this one for over 5+ years now.
+I've written similar systems such as this one for over 5+ years now.
 I will rather explain the design choices, the technology stack, the patterns used and some other miscellaneous topics in detail; but to summarize, this project is an Outbox Pattern implementation with highly distributed, event-driven architecture, orchestrated by Docker Compose.